Xenacoelomorpha: Characteristics

-The phylum is hermaphroditic (all individuals have both male and female sex organs) and reproduces sexually with direct development, meaning they skip the vulnerable larval stage.

-All species within phylum xenacoelomorphs are bilateral, meaning they have a central front-to-back body axis with mirror image right and left sides, like humans.
-While they are triploblasts (meaning they have the three germ layers: ectoderm, endoderm, and mesoderm).
+The phylum is hermaphroditic (all individuals have both male and female sex organs) and reproduces sexually with direct development, meaning they skip a potentially vulnerable larval stage.
+Xenoturbella has external fertilization, and Acoelomorpha has internal fertilization.
+All xenacoelomorphs are bilateral, meaning they have a central front-to-back body axis with mirror-image right and left sides.
+They are triploblasts (meaning they have the three germ layers: ectoderm, endoderm, and mesoderm).
 Their body plan is acoelomate – they lack a coelom – do not have a true body cavity.
+Also, an excretory system is absent, yet all genes related to the excretory system are present except for Osr, which is essential for the development of such a system.
+In acoelomorphs, which have gone through rapid evolutionary rates and chromosomal rearrangements, about 60% of the genes shared between protostomes and deuterostomes are missing.
+How many of these genes, which are present or absent in Xenoturbella, will require whole-genome sequencing.

 While other animals that are diploblastic (only have two germ layers: ectoderm and endoderm) also lack a coelom, those technically do not have an acoelomate body plan because they lack the mesoderm germ layer.
-In acoels, the mouth opens directly into a large endodermal syncytium, while in nemertodermatids and xenoturbellids there is a sack-like gut lined by unciliated cells.
+In acoels, the mouth opens directly into a large endodermal syncytium, while in nemertodermatids and xenoturbellids, there is a sack-like gut lined by unciliated cells.

+A defining feature is a digestive system lacking nerve cells.
+Because an enteric nervous system, also called the stomatogastric nervous system, is also found in many cnidarians, its absence is most likely a derived trait.

 Their nervous systems are basiepidermal – located right under the epidermis – and they have no brain.
 The xenoturbellids' nervous system consists of a simple nerve net, with no special concentration of neurons.
-In acoelomorphs the nervous system is arranged in a series of longitudinal bundles, united in the anterior region by a ring comissure of variable complexity.
+In acoelomorphs, the nervous system is arranged in a series of longitudinal bundles, united in the anterior region by a ring comissure of variable complexity.

 The sensory organs include a statocyst (for balance).
 Some groups have two unicellular ocelli (simple eyes).

 The epidermis of all species within the phylum is ciliated.
-The cilia are composed of a set of 9 pairs of peripheral microtubules and one or two central microtubules (patterns 9+1 and 9+2, respectively).
+The cilia are composed of a set of nine pairs of peripheral microtubules and one or two central microtubules (patterns 9+1 and 9+2, respectively).
 The pairs 4–7 terminate before the tip, creating a structure called a "shelf".